Kimolos is a small island in the Cycladic archipelago, famous for its laid-back atmosphere, heavenly beaches and impressive volcanic landscapes.

 Kimolos ferry: schedules and tickets

 There are regular ferry routes from Athens to Kimolos year-round.
 Ferries to Kimolos depart from 2 ports in Athens: Piraeus and Lavrio.
-The sailing from Piraeus is in operation throughout the year, while the route from Lavrio to Kimolos is only available during peak season.
+Both sailings are in operation throughout the year.
 Here are more details about the ferry routes:

 Ready for a perfect weekend escape in Kimolos?
-Find all the information you need about ferry schedules and vacation in Kimolos, plan your trip with ease and book cheap ferry tickets on Ferryhopper with no extra fees!
+Find all the information you need about ferry schedules and vacation in Kimolos, plan your trip with ease, and book cheap ferry tickets on Ferryhopper with no hidden fees!